 - a valid MOT certificate

-- the appropriate theory test pass certificate or confirmation (if you are not exempt)
+- the right theory test pass certificate or confirmation (if you are not exempt)

 - your appointment letter

 - both parts of your photo card driving licence (check your appointment letter for details - if you don't take both parts of your licence your test may not take place and you may lose your fee)